Professor Emeritus of Industrial and Systems Engineering

-- 1983, Masters, Urban and Regional Planning (Transportation), Northwestern University
+- 1983, Master's Degree, Urban and Regional Planning , Northwestern University

-- 1981, Bachelors, Urban and Regional Planning, Northwestern University
+- 1981, Bachelor's Degree, Urban and Regional Planning, Northwestern University

-- 1981, Bachelors, Industrial Engineering and Management Science (Operations Research), Northwestern University
+- 1981, Bachelor's Degree, Industrial Engineering, Northwestern University

 Prof. Moore specializes in economic impact analysis relating to transportation engineering, transportation systems, and other infrastructure systems.
 In 2003, he was elected to the Russian Academy of Natural Sciences, United States Section, for out-standing contributions to the field of Transportation Systems Engineering; and received the Kapitsa Gold Medal of Honor.

 He received his BS degrees in Industrial Engineering and Urban Planning in 1981 from Northwestern University’s Technological Institute (now the McCormick School of Engineering and Applied Science) in Evanston, Illinois.
 He received his MS degree in Industrial Engineering from Stanford University in 1982, his Master of Urban and Regional Planning degree from Northwestern in 1983, and his Ph.D. degree in Civil Engineering (Infrastructure Planning and Management) from Stanford in 1986.